beodw/GrossSalAPI/README.md

 - #### 3.
 Configure db:

         The mongo client must have a db with the value of DB_NAME defined in .env.
-This should contain two mandatory collections, taxBrackets and pensionTiers.You can copy, paste and run each of the following commands to create them:
+This should contain two mandatory collections, taxBrackets and pensionTiers.You can copy, paste and run each of the following commands, in the mongosh terminal, to create them:
             1. use grossApi
             2. db.createCollection('pensionTiers')
             3. db.createCollection('taxBrackets')